 A. Purpose: The Contractor, which must be accredited by the national Healthy Families America, shall provide certain home visitation and related services as part of the Healthy Families Indiana (“HFI”) program (the “HFI Services”).
 HFI, which is modeled after the national Healthy Families America, is a voluntary multi-faceted home visitation program locally designed to promote healthy families and children through services which include child development, access to health care, parent education, family incentives, staff training, and community coordination and education.
 The program model includes screenings, assessment, and home visiting activities that begin for eligible families either prenatally or at the time of birth.
 The goal of HFI and of the HFI services described herein is to promote healthy families and children to help prevent child abuse through intensive early intervention services to families who have been identified at-risk and who voluntarily participate in home visitation services with trained providers.
 Thus, the purpose of this Contract and all other HFI Services provider contracts is to select HFI vendors and providers that can satisfy the DCS need for the provision of prevention services to all ninety-two (92) counties in the state of Indiana (the “Scope of the Contract”).

 B. Contractor’s role as an HFI provider is to conduct screening and assessment of families in targeted areas throughout the state of Indiana.
-HFI service entry points include but are not limited to Women, Infants, and Children (“WIC”) programs (WIC is the Special Supplemental Nutrition Program for Women, Infants, and Children), OB Navigation Initiative (ISDH’s Mom’s helpline), health clinics, and local hospitals.
+HFI service entry points include but are not limited to Women, Infants, and Children (“WIC”) programs (WIC is the Special Supplemental Nutrition Program for Women, Infants, and Children), My Healthy Baby (ISDH’s Mom’s helpline), health clinics, and local hospitals.
 Parents are screened using a validated, standardized instrument: the 8-Item Screen or any successor screening tool.
 Positive screens do not assess the risk of child abuse and neglect, but indicate a need to conduct a more in-depth discussion with the family.
 Families with positive screens are then assessed using a standard validated instrument: the Parent Survey.
 HFI staff use a standardized rating scale to score the survey; families meeting certain criteria and with a score within a certain range are offered the opportunity to participate in a voluntary home visiting program tailored to their individual needs.

 C. All HFI staff, including Family Resource Specialists and Family Support Specialists, Supervisors, and Managers employed by local Healthy Families sites, must complete forty (40) hours of Core Training within the first six (6) months of employment.
 Staff that have not yet completed forty (40) hours of Core Training must complete “Stop Gap” training (as defined by Healthy Families America Best Practice Standards) prior to providing services to families.
 All newly hired HFI staff must complete an orientation program prior to providing services to families and must complete the ongoing trainings required at three (3), six (6), and twelve (12) months following their date of hire, as well as any additional training required by Healthy Families America in accordance with Healthy Families America Best Practice Standards.